January 20, 2026 (3mo ago) — last updated March 25, 2026 (1mo ago)

 • Timeboxing focus to create realistic workloads

-Best for: Professionals who need a ritualized, distraction-light planning routine.
+Best for: Professionals who need a ritualized, low-distraction planning routine.

 Pricing: Subscription with 14-day trial.